Universal Credit (UC) is a benefit for people under retirement age who are either:

 - Income-related Employment and Support Allowance.

 If you currently get any of these benefits, and your circumstances change, you may have to claim UC instead.
 You can speak to a welfare rights adviser to find out more.
-After 2019, more people will gradually be moved to UC, and will need to be reassessed.
-The Department for Work and Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland will contact you to change your claim.
+In 2019, a small number of people will gradually be moved to UC, and will need to be reassessed.
+The Department for Work and Pensions (DWP) or the Department for Communities (DfC) in Northern Ireland will contact you if you need to change your claim.